Karim Olowu: Athletic career

 Olowu was among the first group of Nigerians to participate in the Olympic Games.
 He represented the country twice at the Olympics in 1952 and 1956 respectively in long jump and relay race.
 He also took part in the Commonwealth Games of 1950, 1954 and 1958.
 He won silver medals in the long jump and sprint relay at the 1958 edition.

+Olowu won three British AAA Championships titles at the 1953 AAA Championships, 1955 AAA Championships, and 1958 AAA Championships.

 Athletics official

 Olowu served in athletics in many other capacities.
 He was a prominent member of the Athletics Federation of Nigeria (AFN) for several years.
 He was an official at the 8th Commonwealth Games in Kingston, Jamaica in 1966.
 He was the Nigerian team manager to the 1976 Summer Olympics, Montréal, Canada.
 All the African countries eventually boycotted the Canada games because of the presence of the then apartheid South Africa at the games.
-He served as the Chairman, Lagos State Sports Council.
+He served as the chairman, Lagos State Sports Council.
 He was the chief starter at the 1973 All-Africa Games held in Lagos, Nigeria.
 He also served as captain and as a coach of the national teams at various times.

 Later life

 After he retired from his athletics career, Olowu worked in the Nigerian Prison system but his love for sports was never far behind.
 He set up the sports complex at the Nigerian Prison in Kirikiri, Lagos where he worked for some years and set up the then Prisons Athletics club which produced many athletes for Nigeria.
 Olowu was married to Aminat Olowu (née Abina) until her death.
 He was the Chairman of the Olowu descendants Union and he was also the head of the Tinubu Family.
-He had many children, grandchildren and great grandchildren.
+He had many children, grandchildren and great-grandchildren.
 Olowu died on 14 August 2019 at his daughters family hospital and was buried the next day according to Muslim rites.